Meeds-io/whitepaper/en/5-roadmap.md

 The Builders community is up and running and open to anyone wanting to join, test, and participate.
 It is possible to log in with Metamask.

+## 5.4.
+Benefits for Early Adopters

+Early adopters get considerable advantages over the latecomers.

+In particular, the WoM rewards long-term investment in the verse – the redeeming of Deeds.
+A Deed's original owner gets compensated through engagement minting (active use) through passive income (renting) and perceives a perpetual 1% on any selling transaction of the Deed (at each change of ownership, the original redeemer receives a fee on the transaction).

+Early investors have participated in the liquidity pools to support the Meeds project.
+They also staked their MEED tokens and minted the first Deeds.
+Since day one, the protocol had built-in incentives to reward them.
+They also earn substantial influence in the DAO through governance tokens.

+Organizations using Deeds and playing a fair game to engage and reward their contributors earn MEED tokens.
+The earlier adopters will be associated with the first historic cities and later recognized as the founding builders.

 ## 5.5.
 The Builders Community